ule270/Zip-MarsLander/README.md

 __how do you create a class that gets DescentEvent objects as telemetry, and computes a new burn that lets the Starship land safely?__

 This class, called `OnBoardComputer`, you need to take in the status object (Descent Event) which tells you the status of the vehicle.
-Then, you make a make a burn recommendation.
+Then, you make a burn recommendation.
 And you keep doing that until the Starship lands softly.

 The math is not hard.